pojntfx/networked-linux-memsync/docs/main.md

 It is also possible to format the backend for a NBD server/mount with a filesystem and mount the underlying filesystem on the host that accesses a resource, where a file on this filesystem can then be `open`ed/`mmap`ed similarly to the FUSE approach.
 This is particularly useful if there are multiple memory regions which all belong to the same application to synchronize, as it removes the need to start multiple block devices and reduces the latency overhead associated with it.
 This solution can be implemented by i.e. calling `mkfs.ext4` on a block device directly or by formatting the NBD backend ahead of time, which does however come at the cost of storing and transferring the file system metadata as well as the potential latency overhead of mounting it.

-TODO: Reference voltools and how it works as a fast way of formatting the mount if it becomes OSS

 ### Managed Mounts with r3map

 #### Stages